-Patricia Panter, RN is a highly experienced healthcare professional with 38 years of experience in the field of nursing.
-Her background is notably diverse, with positions ranging from direct patient care to executive roles and educational responsibilities.
+Patricia Panter, RN is a highly experienced healthcare professional with 40 years of experience in the field of nursing.
+Throughout her illustrious career, she has displayed a firm commitment to enhancing patient care and improving health outcomes, particularly in the fields of long-term care and rehabilitation.
+Patricia's extensive background has seen her take on multifaceted roles, with positions ranging from direct patient care to executive roles and educational responsibilities exemplifying her versatility and adaptability within the profession.